pinecoders/pinecoders.github.io/techniques/dsp/README.md

 Windowing (*sometimes called "kernel tapering"*) is a process that allow to enhance the performance of a FIR filter in the frequency domain, for example windowing allow to remove ripples in the pass/stop-band of the filter frequency response, which allow a greater attenuation of frequencies thus creating a smoother output.
 Windowing can be used when the kernel of a FIR filter is non-periodic and/or has sharp borders (*which is the cause of ripples*), windowing would create a more periodic kernel and would attenuate or eliminate the sharp borders in it.

 Windowing simply consist in multiplying the filter kernel by a window function.
-In Pinescript, the general form of windowing would be done as follows :
+In Pine Script, the general form of windowing would be done as follows :

 ```
 filter(input) =>